randomBrainstormer/MMM-GoogleCalendar/README.md

 #### Coloring events

-There are two independent ways to color entries.
+There are three ways to color entries.

 **1. One color per calendar.** Set `colored: true` at the module level, then give each calendar a `color`.
 Use `coloredSymbolOnly: true` if you want the color applied to the icon but leave the event text in the default color.